SG-LIUM/SGL-SpeechWeb-Demo/DEVELOPER_DOCUMENTATION.md

 #### 1) Initializing the controllers

 Two different controllers have been built in this project.
-One for a transcription comparator: it will .
+The first one is for a transcription comparator: it will display several transcription, show the difference between the reference and the hypothesis and also give a interactive speaker bar for the first transcription (reference).
+The second one takes care of one transcription only and give a speaker bar too (it is referencedd in this documentation as a diarization viewer).
+There is no DTW comparison.
 The service `Controller` from the `controllerServices` is dedicated to the controllers initialization.
 They will attach specific instances to a root scope as well as useful functions that are then available in the html pages.
 The instances manipulated are `transcriptionData` which contains the important information built from the seg and ctm files given by the developer and `speakerBar` which contain the information built from `transcriptionData` and which permits to handle the interactive bar.

 The transcription comparator has to call the service :